PetitCoinCoin/advent-of-code/2019/comments.md

 Since I'll soon start a new job mainly using javascript, I thought I would do this year in js.
 Lezgooo.

 After day 1 & 2 it's funny to see how I would have solved this in no time in python, and how I suffer with simple tasks in js!

+Day 7 feels kind of shady, but I'm not sure this is because of the language.
+Maybe I wouldn't have found a cleaner solution in python.
+Nevertheless, it's quick (and not so dirty)!